DevTeam/Pure.DI/readme/AvaloniaPageTemplate.md

 This example demonstrates the creation of a [Avalonia](https://avaloniaui.net/) application in the pure DI paradigm using the _Pure.DI_ code generator.

+> [!NOTE]
+> [Another example](samples/SingleRootAvaloniaApp) with Avalonia shows how to create an application with a single composition root.

 The definition of the composition is in [Composition.cs](/samples/AvaloniaApp/Composition.cs).
 You must not forget to define any necessary composition roots, for example, these can be view models such as _ClockViewModel_:

 ```csharp